cran/mscstexta4r/README.md

 Per Microsoft's website, the [Text Analytics REST API](https://www.microsoft.com/cognitive-services/en-us/text-analytics/documentation) is a suite of text analytics web services built with Azure Machine Learning that can be used to analyze unstructured text.
-The API supports four text analysis
+The API supports the following
 operations:

 * Sentiment analysis - Is a sentence or document generally positive or negative?